markj0hnst0n/pizza-delivery-place/README/testing/testing.md

 #### Menu Item Detail page

-- Verify that all relevant information about the product is dislpayed on screen :heavy_check_mark:
+- Verify that all relevant information about the product is displayed on screen :heavy_check_mark:
 - Verify that clicking on the image takes the user to link of the product image in full size in a new tab :heavy_check_mark:
 - Verify that quantity selector is displayed and any quantity of 1 or less and 4 or more makes the minus button disable :heavy_check_mark:
 - Verify that the quantity selector will not accept values of less than 1 or more than 4 for each product :heavy_check_mark: